Corced/Corced/README.md

-"Ini tombol downloadnya sebelah mana?"
+🇮🇩 "Ini tombol downloadnya sebelah mana?"
+🇬🇧 "Where's the download button?"

 <!---
 Corced/Corced is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.